Looking to travel to Cuba? Here is everything you need to know for travel to Cuba.

 Where to Get Your Cuban Visa

-If you decide to go through Mexico, your visa will only be $20.
-If you go through the US it can range from $50-$100, or even more depending on shipping.
+If you decide to go through Mexico, your Cuban visa will only be $20.
+If you go through the US a visa for Cuba can range from $50-$100, or even more depending on shipping.

 You Need Special Travel Insurance

 In addition to a visa, you will need special travel insurance to travel to Cuba.
 Many of the airlines flying from the US directly to Cuba will provide this special insurance in the cost of your flight.
 This makes it easy, and one less thing you have to do.
-If you are unsure, contact your airline or check their website ASAP.
+If you are unsure, contact your airline or check their website ASAP to learn details on Cuba travel.

 Will I have Wi-Fi?

-Expect limited connectivity while you are in Cuba.
+When traveling to Cuba, expect limited wi-fi connectivity while you are in the country.
 More touristy areas, such as Havana and Varadero will have more wi-fi zones then more remote areas.
 If you are staying in a Casa Particular (AKA: A house or apartment such as Airbnb), you shouldn't count on accessing Wi-Fi from the home.

 Understanding the Political Climate

-Before hopping on a flight to Cuba, understanding the changes in the political and social changes is important.
+Before hopping on a flight, understanding the changes in the political and social changes is important before any travel to Cuba.
 In recent years, brave Cuban citizens have taken steps toward capitalism.
 Cuban nationals, mainly in the big cities such as Havana began to open their homes as businesses.
 Leaving the poor paying government jobs for the unknown, they opened B&Bs and restaurants, catering to the tourists.
 Now these entrepreneurs are making on average $40 or more a day, when government workers (including doctors and lawyers) are only making $30 a month.

 Where to Exchange Currency